 Who can have abiraterone?

-Abiraterone is suitable for men with advanced prostate cancer that has stopped responding to other hormone therapy and chemotherapy, such as docetaxel.
+Abiraterone is also suitable for men whose cancer has stopped responding to other types of hormone therapy and chemotherapy, such as docetaxel.
 Abiraterone is available for these men on the NHS.

 But if you’ve already had enzalutamide as well as chemotherapy, abiraterone is not widely available.